-In the League Cup City travelled to Huddersfield and earned a replay in a 0-0 draw.
-The Blues beat Huddersfield in the replay 4-0 but not before they lost in the league again, 1-0 at Stoke.
+In the League Cup they travelled to Huddersfield and earned a replay in a 0-0 draw.
+The Blues beat Huddersfield in the replay 4-0, but not before they lost in the league again, 1-0 at Stoke.

 Following a 1-1 home draw against Southampton, City were 2nd from bottom in the league having played 9 games.

 Malcolm Allison had claimed City would take Europe by storm and so the visit of Turkish side Fenerbahce in the European Cup first Round first leg was a bit of a let down as City, despite attacking for the majority of the game, were unable to score against a solid Turkish defence and the 1st leg ended 0-0.

 Back in the league City moved up to 15th in Division 1 with an emphatic 4-0 win against Sunderland at Roker Park.
 However, disappointingly, the Blues were then knocked out in the 3rd Round of the League Cup as they lost 1-0 to Blackpool at Bloomfield Road.

 The next visitors to Maine Road were Leeds and City disposed of them 3-1, before they made their trip to Istanbul for the second leg of the European Cup tie and despite Malcolm Allison’s confidence about City’s power in Europe, the Blues’ dalliance abroad, at least for this year, was over as Fenerbahce came from a goal behind to win 2-1.

 The trip may have taken it’s toll on the players as a visit to Goodison Park in the league ended in a 2-0 win for Everton.

 Back at Maine Road and the visit of two North London Clubs, Arsenal ended 1-1 and Tottenham were well beaten, 4-0.